dmsul/site-source/content/pages/home.rst

 :save_as: index.html

-I am an economist and research lead at the `JPMorgan Chase Institute
+I am economist and research director at the `JPMorgan Chase Institute
-<jpmorganchaseinstitute.com>`_  where I lead teams studying student debt, consumer
+<jpmorganchaseinstitute.com>`_ where I lead research on topics in household finance,
-responses to government stimulus, unemployment insurance, and other labor market topics.
+including household financial resiliency, student debt, and the effects of climate change on households.

-Prior to the Institute, I was a research fellow at Resources for the Future where I researched household responses to air pollution and environmental regulation.
+Prior to joining the Insitute, he was a research fellow at Resources for the Future where he studied the economic effects of pollution and environmental gentrification.

 I also maintain an econometrics and data utilities package for Python called `Econtools <danielmsullivan.com/econtools>`_.

+I graduated with a Ph.D. in Economics from Harvard University and a bachelor's degree in Mathematics and Economics from Brigham Young University.

 .. image:: {filename}/images/dms_med.jpg